zdravkov/kendo-docs/getting-started/mobile/native-scrolling.md

 publish: true
 ---

+Since Q3 2013, the mobile application introduces a new configuration option – `useNativeScrolling` (false by default).
+The change is mostly due to the browser behavior changes introduced in iOS7; enabling the option works on other platforms, too.

 # Native VS Emulated Scrolling Explained

 By default, the mobile application uses [flexbox](http://www.w3.org/TR/css3-flexbox/) for the mobile views layout.